Playing While Black

 to mainstream expectations.

-Attending classes from both white and POC educators
+Attending classes from both white and Black educators

 illuminated the nuanced differences in our approaches.
 The richness of our